 John's past volunteer service includes: President, California Federation of Certified Farmers' Markets, President, Pleasanton Downtown Association, Member, Brentwood Neighborhood Advisory Committee, Chaired State of California's Direct Marketing Task Force and Co-Chair State of California's Department of Agriculture's Technical Planning Committee.

 John spends most of his free time dreaming and looking for new ways to turn that vision into reality.
 If there's any time left over you'll find him at the beach with his wife and Golden Retriever.

 "For me, managing the Riverside Arts Market is yet another stop on my journey to help others in reaching their potential.
 We help a diverse group of the community and all of them have different obstacles that they encounter along their road to success.
 We want to address and remove those obstacles so the rising tide will continue to float all boats!"

-Since graduating from college, she has worked for brands and companies like Rip Curl, Advanced Disposal, JAXUSA Partnership, The Gnarly Pit and Lady Rebel Stained Glass.
+Marisa has worked for brands and companies like Rip Curl, Advanced Disposal, JAXUSA Partnership and operates her business, MSW Stained Glass.

 Join Our Email List

 Be the first to know about RAM events!